TheRVAAccountant/Advance-Analysis/logs/README.md

 ## Note

-Log files in this directory are NOT tracked by git (only this README and .gitkeep are tracked).
-This ensures that potentially sensitive operational data in logs remains local to each installation.
+Log files in this directory ARE tracked by git.
+This allows for debugging and analysis of application behavior across different environments.
+Please ensure that no sensitive information (passwords, personal data, etc.) is logged in production environments.